andrew-hipp/traitsPopSim/README.md

 right after installation.
 If so, don't worry!
 Close R, open again, bring the package back in using `library(traitsPopSim)` and it should work fine.
-I've installed the package successfully from GitHub under Windows 10 (running R 4.0.2, 'Taking Off Again') and Ubuntu 16.04 (running R 4.0.3, 'Bunny-Wunnies Freak Out').
+I've installed the package successfully from GitHub under Windows 10 (running R 4.0.2, 'Taking Off Again'; and R 3.6.2, 'Dark and Stormy Night') and Ubuntu 16.04 (running R 4.0.3, 'Bunny-Wunnies Freak Out').